ThatCoolCoder/foss-rcas/README.md

 A note on singletons+autoload in this project: there have been a few cases where autoload was desirable.
 Unfortunately, because this is C#, the automatic global variable feature is not available like in GDscript.
 So instead we use the singleton pattern, in which the instance is registered by the non-static autoloaded part of the class when it enters/exits tree.

-ctrl+d to toggle debug mode, r to reset plane, space to launch plane, ctrl+shift+r to restart entire simulator.
+ctrl+d to toggle debug mode, r to reset plane, space to launch plane, ctrl+shift+r to restart entire simulator, f1 for screenshot

 Todo:
 - improve wing physics: allow importing some better format of curves